Minidoka Area, Idaho, Parts of Minidoka, Blaine, and Lincoln Counties

 Survey Area ID702 Idaho

 The dominant drainage class is Well drained and the dominant hydrologic group is C (slow infiltration, moderate runoff).
+The most common soil order is Aridisols — dry-climate soils with limited organic matter and often calcium carbonate accumulation.
 This report summarizes the major soil map units across the survey area to help you understand what to expect when buying, building, or gardening in Minidoka Area, Idaho, Parts of Minidoka, Blaine, and Lincoln Counties.
+Search your address to find the exact soil composition, drainage, and series details at your specific location.

 Soil Map UnitAcresDrainageHydro GroupDwellingsSeptic